htakemur/SLFbranchesAgedependency/README.md

 Amemiya, K., Naito, E. & Takemura, H. (2021)
 Age dependency and lateralization in the three branches of the human superior longitudinal fasciculus.
 In revision.

-The code was written in MATLAB and tested on Ubuntu 14.04 LTS.
+The code was written in MATLAB2019a and tested on Ubuntu 14.04 LTS.

 The part of the function has been incorporated from the following GitHub Repository (by Jason Yeatman): https://github.com/jyeatman/lifespan